greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/client_auth.html.md

 ### <a id="ip142411"></a>To change the number of allowed connections

-1. Log into the Greenplum Database master host as the Greenplum Database administrator and source the file `$GPHOME/greenplum_path.sh`.
+1. Log into the Greenplum Database coordinator host as the Greenplum Database administrator and source the file `$GPHOME/greenplum_path.sh`.
 2. Set the value of the `max_connections` parameter.
-This `gpconfig` command sets the value on the segments to 1000 and the value on the master to 200.
+This `gpconfig` command sets the value on the segments to 1000 and the value on the coordinator to 200.

     ```
     $ gpconfig -c max_connections -v 1000 -m 200

     ```

-    The value on the segments must be greater than the value on the master.
-The recommended value of `max_connections` on segments is 5-10 times the value on the master.
+    The value on the segments must be greater than the value on the coordinator.
+The recommended value of `max_connections` on segments is 5-10 times the value on the coordinator.

 3. Set the value of the `max_prepared_transactions` parameter.
-This `gpconfig` command sets the value to 200 on the master and all segments.
+This `gpconfig` command sets the value to 200 on the coordinator and all segments.

     ```
     $ gpconfig -c max_prepared_transactions -v 200

     ```

-    The value of `max_prepared_transactions` must be greater than or equal to `max_connections` on the master.
+    The value of `max_prepared_transactions` must be greater than or equal to `max_connections` on the coordinator.

 4. Stop and restart your Greenplum Database system.